What are the NDAC membership types?

 Can my group become an NDAC Group Member if we are not Down syndrome-specific?

-It is best to select someone who has a passion for policy and advocacy, who checks Facebook frequently and will be a strong voice for your group.
+Upon joining NDAC, each NDAC Group Member will designate a Group Member Representative who will serve as the liaison between the NDAC Group Member and the NDSC Policy & Advocacy Team.
+This Group Member Representative will be invited to join the NDAC Facebook Group and will receive emails with NDSC’s Action Alerts.
+It is best to select someone who has a passion for policy and advocacy, who checks Facebook frequently, and will be a strong voice for your group.
 This person should also be reliable enough to share topics with your group on a timely basis- as the policy process moves quickly often!

 My group is a nonprofit organization under IRS Section 501(c)(3).
 Will joining NDAC jeopardize my group’s nonprofit status?